-Eventually though, the pace and the bumps began to wear on me and I became restless about our homeschooling.
-The kids, on the other hand, had adjusted fairly well.
-They had grown accustomed to the long hours, the lack of playtime, and mom’s perfectionist tendencies.
-However, when I finally took stock one day in what we were doing, I realized that instead of helping my children to rise above my own educational background, I had trained them to be just like me.
-They were pro’s at marking off their little check boxes, filling in the blanks, and regurgitating information in nice little prepackaged amounts.
+When I finally took stock one day of what we were doing, I realized I wasn’t helping my children to rise above my own educational background.
+I had trained them to be just like me.
+They were pro’s at marking off their little checkboxes.
+They were filling in the blanks, and regurgitating information in nice little prepackaged amounts.
 Additionally, they had sacrificed their own interests and desires so much to this point that they really did not know how to “just be a kid”.

-This was not what homeschooling was supposed to be like for our family!
-What happened?
-In retrospect, I know that my mistake was not in having high aspirations nor was it my perfectionist tendencies or the pressure from our skeptical audience.
+In retrospect, I know that my mistake was not in having high aspirations, my perfectionist tendencies, or the pressure from our skeptical audience.
 The problem was I began building my children’s education without first laying a proper foundation.
-I continued to add layer upon layer to our educational structure with the goal to build it as tall as possible.
-Therefore, when the building became too heavy and burdensome, it all came crashing down without much more than the materials to show for all of the labor.
-This is the point where those in my situation begin selling off all of the “materials” in exchange for new ones thinking that will somehow fix the problem.
-Instead, we should focus our time and attention on laying that proper foundation.
+I continued to add layer upon layer to our educational structure.
+My goal was to build it as tall as possible.
+Then when the building became too heavy and burdensome, it all came crashing down.
+This is the point where I began to exchange my ‘materials’ for new ones thinking that will somehow fix the problem.
+Instead, we should have focused our time and attention on laying a proper foundation for learning.

 Learn more about Notebooking Pages here and get your free membership!